Itaru Hinoue: Art style and reception

 Itaru Hinoue has a distinct style of character art that evolved over the years, but there are still consistencies in her art style.
 Her characters have very small noses and mouths placed within close proximity of each other which leaves an abnormally large separation between the mouth and bottom of the chin.
 In contrast, she draws eyes relatively large and are widely spaced apart from each other.
 The limbs of her characters are depicted as long and narrow, along with possessing a long torso.
 These recurring characteristics of her art are referred to by her Japanese fans as "Itaru-e" (いたる絵).
 She is skilled in preserving the psychological description of her characters via their facial expressions.
 Her style of drawing erotic content is also seen as being distinct.
 As seen with her art from 2006 onwards, such as in Little Busters!, much of her distinct style that she has become known for has generally either been omitted or improved upon.

 Shortly before the release of Clannad, two autographed illustrations by Hinoue were put onto the Japanese Yahoo!
 Auction website in April 2004; bidding for the drawings started at 1 yen (about US$0.01).
 One of the drawings was bid on by forty-eight people was sold for 479,000 yen (about US$4,300), while the second drawing was bid on by 113 people and fetched 531,000 yen (about US$4,800).
 The latter item is the fifth most expensive item sold on Yahoo!
 Auction since April 2001, while the former is the twelfth most expensive.
-An autographed T-shirt featuring an illustration by Hinoue of Yuiko Kurugaya from Little Busters! was put onto Yahoo!
-Auction in March 2009; bidding for the shirt started at 10 yen (about US$0.10).
-The shirt was bid on by over 68 people and was sold for 1,300,000 yen (about US$13,000).
-The shirt was originally released at Key 10th Memorial Fes, an event held in commemoration of Key's ten-year anniversary between February 28 and March 1, 2009.